fortra/nanodump/README.md

 - It reduces the size of the dump by ignoring irrelevant DLLs.
 The (nano)dump tends to be arround 10 MB in size
 - You don't need to provide the PID of LSASS
 - No calls to *dbghelp* or any other library are made, all the dump logic is implemented in nanodump
+- Supports process forking to avoid the permission `PROCESS_VM_READ`
 - You can use the .exe version to run *nanodump* outside of Cobalt Strike :smile:

 ## Usage